Python-Markdown/markdown/docs/contributing.md

 that the focus can be on continued stability, bug fixes, and documentation.

-If you intend to submit a fix for your bug or provide an implementation of your future request, it is not necessary to first open an issue.
+If you intend to submit a fix for your bug or provide an implementation of your feature request, it is not necessary to first open an issue.
 You can report a bug or make a feature request as part of a pull request.
 Of course, if you want to receive feedback on how to implement a bug-fix or feature before submitting a solution, then it would be appropriate to open an issue first and ask your